hannesdejager/BambooInvoice/README.md

 # BambooInvoice in Docker

-I've forked [Derek Allard's](https://github.com/derekallard/BambooInvoice) BambooInvoice that helped me so hugely when I started out freelancing and dockerized it
+I've forked [Derek Allard's](https://github.com/derekallard/BambooInvoice) BambooInvoice that helped me so hugely when I started out freelancing and dockerized it so I can still send invoices, only now from my CoreOS host :-)

 ## Running the database container